alshedivat/al-folio/_pages/about.md

 <details markdown="1">
   <summary markdown="span"> <b> What do I care about, academically? </b> </summary>

   * Mathematical problems motivated by tangible, real-world questions.
-These days, my work focuses on sequential decision making with offline data.
-I also have side projects in deep learning and control theory, and I intend to combine my current interests with ideas in differential privacy very soon.
+These days, my work focuses on sequential decision making under various settings - offline-to-online transfer, partial observability/latent information and non-standard feedback and reward models.
+I also have side projects in deep learning.
 On the other hand, a lot of my undergraduate background was in geometry, topology and dynamics, with work in computer-assisted topology and geometry.
   * Increasing accessibility to and in higher mathematics and creating communities where ideas cross pollinate and people pull each other up.
 I have started the Stats, Physics, Astronomy, Math (SPAM) graduate student social initiative at the University of Michigan.
 I also co-founded and co-organize [Monsoon Math Camp](https://www.monsoonmath.org).
 I have also been involved in building and expanding other mathematical communities, like platforms for the PolyMath REU, DRP programs and the undergraduate math organization at IISc, etc.
 </details>